LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-documents-1.md

 ## 3. Use meaningful links

 Write meaningful link text (text that links to a web address) that describes its destination.
-It needs to make sense when it is read out of context.
+It needs to make sense when it is read out of context so embed the link in to text that describes where the link is going to take you:

+* Don't include full links: <https://www.makethingsaccessible.com/>
 * Don't write: "[Click here](https://www.makethingsaccessible.com/)  to visit the Make Things Accessible website
 * Write: "Visit the  [Make Things Accessible website ](https://www.makethingsaccessible.com/)"